wjzhengsh/keymgmt/keyprotect_manage_access_api.md

 # Managing access to keys with the API
 {: #managing-access-api}

-With {{site.data.keyword.Bluemix}} Identity and Access Management, you can enable granular access control for your key resources by creating and modifying access policies.
+With {{site.data.keyword.iamlong}}, you can enable granular access control for your key resources by creating and modifying access policies.
 {: shortdesc}

 This page walks you through several scenarios for managing access to your key resources with the [Access Management API ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://iampap.ng.bluemix.net/v1/docs/#!/Access_Policies/){: new_window}.